Minimax AUC Fairness: Efficient Algorithm with Provable Convergence: Introduction

 Unlike usual discrimination-aware approaches that put constraints on the norm of fairness metrics, the maximin principle does not introduce unnecessary harm \citep{ustun2019fairness, martinez2020minimax}.
 Hence it is more natural for our initial purpose of learning via AUC maximization.

 Our main contributions are summarized as follows.

 \begin{enumerate}

-\item We justify the necessity of simultaneously achieving fairness in terms of intra-group and inter-group AUCs.
+\item We justify the necessity of simultaneously achieving fairness in terms of intra- and inter-group AUCs.
 We then propose a minimax learning framework under the Rawlsian principle, collecting the objectives of both into one.

 \item We propose a stochastic algorithm that updates the model parameter by gradient descent and the group weight by mirror ascent.
 We then prove the maximum re-weighted group error is guaranteed to be minimized by our algorithm in the nonconvex-concave setting.